IshantRam/BoomBox/README.md

-# Virtual Audio Board
+# Boom Box

-Virtual Audio Board is a Chrome extension for managing website audios and playing around with it.
+Boom Box is a Chrome extension for managing website audios.